neocodered/mdn_trajectory_forecasting/README.md

 ```

 **Docker:**
-If you want to use docker, we recommend the Nvidia NGC Pytorch 23.08 image: [[Info]](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-23-08.html) [[Docker Image]](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-Run the image and install the corresponding python requirements.txt and your ready to go.
+If you want to use Docker, we recommend the Nvidia NGC Pytorch 23.08 image: [[Info]](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-23-08.html) [[Docker Image]](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+Run the image and install the corresponding Python requirements.txt, and you're ready to go.

 ---
 <a name="datasets"></a>
 ### Datasets
-We use pedestrian trajectory data from four popular road traffic datasets for our methods training and evaluation (NuScenes, Waymo, inD and IMPTC), as well as the ETH/UCY surveillance dataset for cross-comparison with different Human Trajectory Prediction (HTP) frameworks.
-For all datasets we extracted the raw pedestrians trajectories, applied a human-ego-centric coordinate system transformation as pre-processing, and subsampled the input- and output horizon data for training and evaluation.
-The four traffic related datasets are resampled to fixed 10.0 Hz sampling rate.
-The ETH/UCY dataset is untouched with a 2.5 Hz sampling rate.
+We use pedestrian trajectory data from four popular road traffic datasets for training and evaluation of our methods (NuScenes, Waymo, inD, and IMPTC), as well as the ETH/UCY surveillance dataset for cross-comparison with various Human Trajectory Prediction (HTP) frameworks.
+Across all datasets, we extracted raw pedestrian trajectories, applied a human-ego-centric coordinate transformation as preprocessing, and subsampled the input and output horizons for training and evaluation.
+The four traffic-related datasets are resampled to a fixed sampling rate of 10.0 Hz.
+The ETH/UCY dataset is unmodified and sampled at 2.5 Hz.
 Additional information (Papers/Code/Data) about all used datasets can be found below:

 **IMPTC:** [[Paper]](https://ieeexplore.ieee.org/document/10186776) [[Data]](https://github.com/kav-institute/imptc-dataset)